gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v4.0.0.3 2013/12/10 Improving inline code and external dependency section in README. v4.0.0.2 2013/12/10 Attempt at inline code in the README. v4.0.0.1 2013/12/10 Updated various parts of README, and improved formatting.
+v4.0.0.4 2013/12/10 Attempt at fixing External Dependencies section in README. v4.0.0.3 2013/12/10 Improving inline code and external dependency section in README. v4.0.0.2 2013/12/10 Attempt at inline code in the README. v4.0.0.1 2013/12/10 Updated various parts of README, and improved formatting.